qbcubed3/CS-260-startup/README.md

 **Stores and retrieves credentials in MongoDB** - Uses MongoDB to store users and also authTokens to validate their usage of the app

 **Restricts application functionality based opon authentication** - Done.
 If the has no authToken or a bad one then they will not be able to see any stats, and the data from the survey will not be saved.

+### Websocket Deliverable

+**Backend listens for a websocket connection** - Done.
+The backend listens for a websocket connection.

+**Frontend makes Websocket connection** - Done.
+The front end creates a new Websocket connection when needed.

+**Data sent over Websocket Connection** - Done.
+Chat feature is implemented and sends messages over the websocket connection.
+Ping pong system is also set up that sends information over the websocket connection too.
+Also has a popup that appears at 7 pm every day that reminds the user to take the daily survey.
+This is called by websocket sending a message that tells the website to pull up the popup.

+**Websocket data displayed in the chat** - Done.
+The chat feature allows users to send a message to the chat, and then Websocket is used to distribute that message to everyone else in realtime to have a realtime chat.